Mlukni22/minka/public/images/vocabulary/README.md

 # Vocabulary Images

-This directory contains images for German vocabulary words that appear in lessons.
+This directory contains icon-sized images for German vocabulary words that appear in lessons.

 ## Image Naming Convention